All Episodes

 Lots more still to come.

-Christmas at the Rush Lib More Show.
+Christmas at the Rush Limbo Show.

-Uh any more uh Libchicks out there, do call.
+Any more libchicks out there, do call.

-I find it a kind of a turn on.
+I find it a kind of a turn-on.

-The uh years ago the BBC, the BBC always used to, you know, these political panel things where they they put you up against some kind of uh rabid uh Marxist uh feminist type and they'd say, Oh, we've got some real fireworks here, we'll stick a right-wing nut like Stein opposite this uh this Marxist feminist type, and it'll be terrific television.
+Years ago, the BBC always used to, you know, these political panel things where they'd put you up against some kind of rabid Marxist feminist type, and they'd say, oh, we've got some real fireworks here.

-So any left wing chicks out there, educators especially, educators.
+So any left-wing chicks out there, educators especially, educators.

 I love that term, educators.

-Uh we had we before we had educators, we used to have education.
+Before we had educators, we used to have education.

-Remember you'd have like the little old uh school mom with the uh her grey hair in a bun teaching in the one room schoolhouse all eight grades, uh and then we got educators, and suddenly it got amazingly expensive and uh and and the and the math scores totally collapsed.
+Remember, you'd have like the little old school mom with her gray hair in a bun teaching in the one-room schoolhouse, all eight grades?

-So we'll have to we'll have to figure out I can't uh there's probably no connection between those two events.
+There's probably no connection between those two events.

 I don't want to be implying there's a correlation, but it'd be interesting to know.